scaife-viewer/scaife-viewer.org/standoff_toc.md

 For some cases, an optional description field for the overall TOC would be useful.

 Q1: should a hierarchy be supported?
 The current mockups for Brill have a two-level hierarchy but (how) do we generalise that?
+If TOC items can be other TOCs, we can do it that way but that might involve too many clicks for some use cases.

 Q2: what does it mean for the CTS URN to point to something higher than a passage?
 (In particular if the TOC is being accessed in a widget in the reader)